 Skip the challenge of cutting your finished cake in half and instead pour the batter evenly into two prepared cake tins.
 For two perfectly even cakes, weigh the mixture into each cake tin.

 11. No skewer

 Your finished sponge will be so delicate; a skewer will cause that precious air to deflate!
 Instead, gently press the top of the sponge.
 Once ready, they will lightly spring back.

 12. Turn it out!

 Unlike most cakes, you are best to turn sponge cakes out onto a wire racked lined covered with three tea towels within a couple of minutes of removing from the oven.
 This will prevent those unsightly wire rack marks appearing on your delicate cake.
-The final secret is to re-invert the cake so that the bottom of the cake sits on the wire rack!

 And just like that, you now have a beautiful sponge cake!
 We hope you enjoy the bright, honest flavours of our new Raspberry & Vanilla Sponge Cake with irresistible passionfruit icing and share it with those you love most.

 – The Queen team